A Word of Explanation

 Annabelle’s companion MEGHAN was sitting in an undifferentiated huddle of garments in a chair, looking out at the world through her usual thick glasses.
 But even dressed out of a rag-shop and slouching, she had a great deal of sly feminine charm that was as hard to locate as it was to ignore.
 BRUCE, Sir Adam’s secretary, sat on one side of her; GREGORY, Sir Adam’s brother, sat on the other.
 Crowner had seen both men place an arm on the back of Meghan’s chair—and both men withdraw it again hastily.

-CECIL, Sir Adam’s old friend and new enemy, sat on his own in a corner, and seemed to be heavily asleep.
+CECIL, Sir Adam’s old friend and new enemy, seemed to be heavily asleep.
 DR. DANIEL, the village doctor and Sir Adam’s last loyal friend, sat next to Cecil, poking him occasionally, possibly to make sure he wasn’t actually dead.

 ELI, the rising young barrister from London, sat with INGRID, Sir Adam’s daughter from his first marriage.
 They had finally announced their engagement the day before, and seemed shy about it, possibly because they knew that everyone in the room was fully aware that Sir Adam had opposed the match.